Laboratory Reporting and Enforcement Guidelines

 - Please note that laboratories no longer need to report SARS-CoV-2 results by telephone within one hour.

-- Please revise your requisition forms to include this demographic information, and work with the healthcare providers you serve to ensure that demographic information is collected during patient intake so that you can include it when you report results through the CalREDIE system.
+race and ethnicity for all COVID-19 test results.
+Please revise your requisition forms to include this information, and work with the healthcare providers you serve to ensure that demographic information is collected during patient intake so that you can include it when you report results through the CalREDIE system.

 - Please use the encoding guidelines for ELR messages for SARS-CoV-2.
 The LOINC codes are pre-release codes, developed for special use.
 You can find them, and check for future updates, at the